Spotted Owl Observations Database FAQs

 - My company provided observation data to CDFW quite some time ago.
 When will our data show up in the BIOS layer?

 Due to past staffing issues, we currently have a backlog of data waiting to be entered.
 However, we now have a biologist working full time on the owl database and we began making regular updates in December 2012.
-Future Spotted Owl database updates will coincide with the monthly California Native Diversity Database updates.
+Spotted Owl database updates are released on the first Tuesday of each month to coincide with the monthly California Native Diversity Database updates.
 Unfortunately, we cannot currently provide an estimated timeline for how long it will be before a specific dataset is processed, entered, and “live” in the BIOS viewer.
 We generally prioritize entry of more recent data and observations which might represent new Activity Centers, but we are grateful for any and all survey data.
 Rest assured, CDFW values your contribution and we appreciate your patience while we work through our current backlog.

 - I am interested in contributing data to the database.
 Who should I contact?

-Our Spotted Owl Database Manager, Michael Hardy, would be happy to work with you to see that your observations of Northern Spotted Owls, California Spotted Owls, Barred Owls, and Strix hybrids are included in a future database update.
-You can email our account or reach Michael at (916) 445-5006 for more details about data submission.
+Our Spotted Owl Database Manager, Kate Whitney, would be happy to work with you to see that your observations of Northern Spotted Owls, California Spotted Owls, Barred Owls, and Strix hybrids are included in a future database update.
+You can email our account or reach Kate at (916) 445-5006 for more details about data submission.
 Every observation, even an opportunistic detection or a “no response” survey, helps make the database a more valuable tool for research, conservation, and management.
 Thank you for your support!

 - Additional questions, comments, or suggestions?